 This comes after widespread complaints from several Rwandans who have sat and passed definitive driving tests, but have not yet obtained their driving permits since the year began.

 The Spokesperson for Traffic Police Department, Senior Superintendent of Police, Jean Marie Vianney Ndushabandi, confirmed the development and said that the decision comes to address these concerns.

 “It has been a while since the production of driver’s licences reduced.
 We had to find a solution for people hence deciding to start issuing short term driving licence to those who passed practical tests or those who wanted to extend their existing permits,” he said.

-Ndushabandi said they started issuing licences yesterday.
-The licenses will be dispatched to district headquarters by Monday, he added.
+Ndushabandi said they started issuing them today and that they would be dispatched to district headquarters by Monday.